Macroscopic Stochastic Thermodynamics: Discussion

 \subsubsection{Odd-parity variables and quantum systems}

 Importantly, we focused on systems described only by state variables that are even under time reversal.
 Repeating the approach of this work with odd-parity variables, such as momenta, would lead to, e.g. underdamped fluctuating hydrodynamics \cite{nakamura2009derivation,Manacorda2017lattice}.
-The noiseless limit of such theory has been considered in \cite{Forastiere2023} with the conventional approach of closing moments hierarchy based on the Boltzmann equation -- while the asymptotic fluctuations should be derivable by using large deviations theory \cite{bouchet2020boltzmann}.
-Generalizing the theory to open quantum systems is also a research program to explore.
+The noiseless limit of such theory has been considered in \cite{Forastiere2023} with the conventional approach of closing moments hierarchy based on the Boltzmann equation -- while the asymptotic fluctuations should be derivable by using large deviations theory \cite{bouchet2020boltzmann}. {The theory can be extended to long-range interacting systems, such as those composed by self-gravitating particles \cite{chavanis2006hamiltonian,chavanis2019generalized}, whose energy can be made extensive, albeit not additive, under the Kac's prescription.} Generalizing the theory to open quantum systems is also a research program to explore.